-Setting clear expectations for your employees is an important responsibility that many business owners overlook.
-Clear employee expectations benefit not only your employees but also your company as a whole.
+Setting clear expectations for your employees is an important responsibility many business owners overlook.
+Clear employee expectations benefit not only your employees but also your company.

 Your employees are your company’s most valuable asset.
 They are the ones who bring the energy, skills, and experience to propel your company forward and build success in your market.
-They are also the ones who will make or break your brand’s reputation in the eyes of your customers.
-And anyway, “happy employees make happy customers” is a statement we’ve all heard before.
+They are also the ones who will make or break your brand’s corporate reputation in the eyes of your customers.
+And anyway, “happy employees make happy customers” is a statement we’ve all heard.

 What are Employee Expectations